 The study period does not take place in the home country.

 Certificates, proof of credits, certifications and translations may be scanned in non-certified form and uploaded to the DAAD portal.
-DAAD's Head Office in Bonn will only request certified copies of the submitted documents in paper form if a grant is awarded!
+The DAAD reserves the right to request certified copies of the documents.

 - Online application form